 The Declaration of Trust provides that no Unitholder shall be subject to any liability whatsoever to any person in connection with a holding of Units.
 However, in certain jurisdictions, there remains a risk, which is considered by the REIT to be remote in the circumstances, that a Unitholder could be held personally liable, despite such statement in the Declaration of Trust to the contrary, for the obligations of the REIT to the extent that claims are not satisfied out of the assets of the REIT.
-The affairs of the REIT will be conducted to minimize such risk wherever possible.
+The affairs of the REIT are conducted to minimize such risk wherever possible, but we cannot assure you that Unitholders may not be liable.